Southern Grampians

 Source / Links: Link 1 Link 2

-Long-term 20-year land use and development plan for Hamilton adopted in 2011, guiding future residential, commercial, and industrial development.
-Includes zoning changes, infrastructure planning, and strategic land release to accommodate population growth.
+Long-term land use and development plan for Hamilton, adopted in 2011, guiding future residential, commercial, and industrial development.
+It includes zoning changes, infrastructure planning, and strategic land release to accommodate population growth.
+The ongoing implementation includes related projects like the Hamilton CBD Streetscape Revitalisation and the Hamilton CBD Masterplan, which are currently in the concept design and detailed design stages.

 Lakes Edge Residential Development